Molly's Herbals

 First, my own personal experience with my Worm Formulas:

-In the Summer of 2002 we had a big parasite problem.
+In the Summer of 2002 I had a big parasite problem.
 NO chemical wormer was working any longer.
 I was going to extremes in dosing, trying all sorts of different chemical wormers and could find nothing to work.
 I had tried an herbal wormer a few years earlier and was unhappy with the results.
 As a last resort I decided to develop my own herbal worm formula, for my own herd.
 This worked for me.
 Finally.

 Since I was charting new territory, I kept Ivomec on hand.
-I have given Ivomec a handful of times since starting my goats on my Worm Formula System, and now "trust" the Worm Formula System more than when I first started using it. i.e: a few years ago, where I may have given Ivomec, I now give an extra dose or two of Formula 1# and it works just as well for me as the chemical would have, if not better.
+I have given Ivomec a handful of times since starting my goats on my Worm Formula System, and now "trust" the Worm Formula System more than when I first started using it. i.e: a few years ago, where I may have given Ivomec, I now give an extra dose or two of Formula 1# and it works just as Ill for me as the chemical would have, if not better.

 It was only after people started asking me what I used on my own goats that I started selling My Worm Formula System and this evolved into Molly's Herbals.